gibsonhooper25/365groupproject/docs/peer_review_response.md

 # Changes to Code
 Molly's Suggestions:
-1. Changed Genre Enum in albums.py to import from songs instead of re-defining it
+1. Changed Genre Enum and Mood to import from songs instead of re-defining it
-2.
+2. Added password encryption using salt
 3.
 4.
 5. Added Try block to create_personal_playlist and get_songs_from_album